Miszel/live-scoreboard/README.md

 ## To be considered
 - could a match be created if both home and away team has the same name?
 - what if board formatting will change? could we reduce impact which it could have on tests?
+  - this could be resolved by refactoring tests to test values from collection of match data.
+There could be additional test which tests formatting of result
 - team name should not be null
 - possibility to provide external repository implementation [DONE]
+- custom Exceptions

 ## Specification by example
 1. After adding a match, it is visible on scoreboard and is preceded by index [DONE]